 “They [the engineers] have been amazing all week,” Amelia Hartley at Three Ways School, Bristol, said.
 “They have made what I thought was going to be a nightmare a pleasure.”

 SG World’s engineers typically add approximately 500 items per day to a new education asset register, depending on accessibility of the individual assets.
-Assets put into AudIT include everything from computers, laptops, software and printers, to televisions, kitchen equipment, white boards, and even speciality teaching materials such as chemistry equipment.
-The typical time for set-up of AudIT ranges between three to six days.
+Assets put into the system include everything from computers, laptops, software and printers, to televisions, kitchen equipment, white boards, and even speciality teaching materials such as chemistry equipment.
+The typical time for set-up ranges between three to six days.
 Once the software is configured and filled with records of school assets, SG World provides an overview guide of the system and can help to set up any required reports.